truenas/documentation/static/includes/TNHardwareGuide.md

 TrueNAS developers [virtualize TrueNAS every day](https://www.ixsystems.com/blog/yes-you-can-virtualize-freenas/) as part of their work, and it is intended only for use as a development environment.
 {{< hint type=important >}}
 While possible to deploy TrueNAS in a virtual environment, we do not recommend doing so for regular deployment of TrueNAS when storing production or critical data.
-Virtualizing TrueNAS and using virtual disks for your zpool is fine for ad hoc proof-of-concept, but it is not a supported configuration and might result in data corruption.
+Virtualizing TrueNAS and using virtual disks for your pool is fine for ad hoc proof-of-concept, but it is not a supported configuration and might result in data corruption.
 {{< /hint >}}

 When the need arises to virtualize TrueNAS (for ad hoc proof-of-concept):